 Each foreign assistance investment we make in Latin America and the Caribbean addresses multiple development challenges in a holistic manner.
 Our foundation representatives evaluate proposals with acute awareness of the local economic, political and social context and other factors that improve potential for successful outcomes.
 These smart, cost-effective investments provide the U.S. Government with a direct link to civil society and lessons about effective development practices across program areas that can truly make a difference.

-Investments in agriculture, food security and health build stronger local economies and improve natural resource management.
+Investments in sustainable agriculture and food security build stronger local economies and improve natural resource management.

 Job Skills and Enterprise Development

 Supporting human capital fortifies U.S. relations with community leaders and helps secure a future of economic and social prosperity.

 Technical assistance and capacity building support a more democratic citizenry and a more inclusive civil society prepared to exercise their civic responsibilities and raise awareness of rights.